nianlonggu/WhisperSeg/README.md

 ```
 #### CTranslate2 version for faster inference

 Alternatively, we provided a [CTranslate2](https://github.com/OpenNMT/CTranslate2) converted version, which enables 4x faster inference speed.

-To use this converted model, we need to import the "WhisperSegmenterFast" module.
+To use the CTranslate2 converted model (with checkpoint name ended with "-ct2"), we need to import the "**WhisperSegmenterFast**" module.

 ```python